 - 1/2 cup water

-Blend all ingredients in a food processor until smooth.
+Blend all ingredients in a food processor until smooth and creamy.

 To arrange the bowl, spread the rice on the bottom and then arrange the rest of the ingredients in segments on top of the rice: